hyperledger-solang/solang/docs/language.rst

   bytes4 foo = "ABCD";
   bytes4 bar = hex"41_42_43_44";

-The ascii value for ``A`` is 41, when written in hexidecimal.
+The ascii value for ``A`` is 41, when written in hexadecimal.
 So, in this case, foo and bar are initialized to the same value.
 Underscores are allowed in hex strings; they exist for readability.
 If the string is shorter than the type, it is padded with zeros.
 For example: